 He has worked for various well-known brands including Henri Lloyd and Timberland.
 Today, the designer - whose focus is British-made luxury fashion - comprises one half of the design team for the illustrious shirtmaker Turnbull and Asser, who, with Royal Warrant of Appointment, have produced clothing and dressed the world's most eminent men since 1885.
-Shaun has also consulted for bespoke products for Knightsbridge tailor Edward Sexton, and his own self-named brand has continued to grow alongside the demand for British-made luxury goods, and is sold in Savile Row by world-renowned bespoke tailor Steven Hitchcock.
+Shaun has also consulted for bespoke products for Knightsbridge tailor Edward Sexton, and his own self-named brand has continued to grow alongside the demand for British-made luxury goods.

 Shaun Gordon has already been featured in several national media publications, including Esquire, Elle Magazine, The Financial Times, The Daily Telegraph and men's fashion quarterly The Rake, and his brand has been sported by celebs, including film star Simon Pegg, who sported the brand while discussing film for Sky Movies with director J.J.
 Abrams at the press junket for Star Trek 2: Into Darkness.